-Part 1 of the book sets the radio interface in the context of the network architecture and protocols, as well as explaining the new developments in these areas which distinguish LTE from previous systems.
+Part I sets the radio interface in the context of the network architecture and protocols, including radio resource management aspects, as well as explaining the new developments in these areas which distinguish LTE from previous systems.

-In Part 2, the physical layer of the RAN downlink is covered in detail, beginning with an explanation of the theory of the new downlink multiple access technology, OFDMA, in Chapter 5.
+In Part II, the physical layer of the RAN downlink is covered in detail, beginning with an explanation of the theory of the new downlink multiple access technology, OFDMA, in Chapter 5.
 This sets the context for the details of the LTE downlink design in Chapters 6 to 9.
 As coding, link adaptation and multiple antenna operation are of fundamental importance in fulfilling the LTE requirements, two chapters are then devoted to these topics, covering both the theory and the practical implementation in LTE.

-Chapters 12 and 13 show how these techniques can be applied to the system-level operation of the LTE system, focusing on applying the new degrees of freedom to multi-user scheduling, interference coordination and radio resource management.
+Chapter 12 shows how these techniques can be applied to the system-level operation of the LTE system, focusing on applying the new degrees of freedom to multi-user scheduling and interference coordination.

-Finally for the downlink, Chapter 14 covers broadcast operation - a mode which has its own unique challenges in a cellular system but which is nonetheless important in enabling a range of services to be provided to the end user.
+Finally for the downlink, Chapter 13 covers broadcast operation - a mode which has its own unique challenges in a cellular system but which is nonetheless important in enabling a range of services to be provided to the end user.

-Part 3 addresses the physical layer of the RAN uplink, beginning in Chapter 15 with an introduction to the theory behind the new uplink multiple access technology, SC-FDMA.
-This is followed in Chapters 16 to 20 with an analysis of the detailed uplink structure and operation, including the design of the associated procedures for random access, timing control and power control which are essential to the efficient operation of the uplink.
+Part III addresses the physical layer of the RAN uplink, beginning in Chapter 14 with an introduction to the theory behind the new uplink multiple access technology, SC-FDMA.
+This is followed in Chapters 15 to 18 with an analysis of the detailed uplink structure and operation, including the design of the associated procedures for random access, timing control and power control which are essential to the efficient operation of the uplink.